moaahmad/RoundUp/README.md

 - Expand unit test coverage to additional features beyond the Home feature, Networking stack, and round-up calculations.
 - Comprehensive error handling across the app allowing users to retry network calls etc.
 - To enhance code organisation, scalability, and reusability, the app should be modularised by moving distinct groups of code, such as Coordinators, Design components, and Networking logic, into their own modules.
 This can be achieved using Swift Packages, which would allow for a more maintainable project structure, better separation of concerns, and the ability to reuse or replace modules independently across different parts of the app or in future projects.
 - VoiceOver support has not yet been implemented.
-However, the app leverages system fonts and colours, which align with built-in accessibility features like Dynamic Type and system-wide colour adjustments for better readability and user experience.
+However, the app uses system fonts and colours, which align with built-in accessibility features like Dynamic Type and system-wide colour adjustments for better readability and user experience.
 - Snapshot testing and UI testing to ensure a consistent and reliable user interface.
 - iPad support for a broader range of devices.